wesleywatkins/KernelElevator/README.md

 # Elevator Simulation
 This project introduces you to the nuts and bolts of system calls, kernel programming, concurrency, and synchronization in the kernel.
-It is divided into three parts.

 ## Contents
 - **part3/Makefile**: utility file that compiles the module created in elevator.c